Published On: Jun 18 2014 06:11:12 PM CDTUpdated On: Jul 28 2016 01:00:00 AM CDT

 2013: Actress Eileen Brennan, best known for her Academy Award-nominated role as Capt.
-Doreen Lewis in "Private Benjamin," dies of bladder cancer at age 80 in Burbank, Calif.
+Doreen Lewis in "Private Benjamin," dies of bladder cancer at age 80 in Burbank, California.
 Brennan also reprised her role in the TV adaptation of "Private Benjamin," winning both a Golden Globe and Emmy for her performance, and appeared in movies such as "The Sting," "The Last Picture Show" and "Clue."

 2004: English biologist Francis Crick, who co-discovered the double helix structure of the DNA molecule in 1953 with James Watson, dies of colon cancer at age 88 in San Diego, California.
 Crick, Watson and Maurice Wilkins were jointly awarded the 1962 Nobel Prize for Physiology or Medicine for their discoveries.